Privacy Notice

 2. Personal data we collect

-3. Providers and recipients
+3. Categories of providers and recipients

-Akwa relies on specialist providers for authentication, hosting, payments, email, analytics, error monitoring, LLM processing, and image generation.
+Akwa relies on specialist third-party providers across the categories below.
 We only share data that is necessary for those services to work.
+Each provider operates under its own privacy notice and contractual safeguards.

 4. International transfers